alvarogarcia7/blog_source/content/articles/2016-10-25-alien-technology.markdown

 Note: this only applies when the user needs to understand or maintain a solution.
 Does not apply when the creator performs these tasks.
 But then the user is in a dependency relationship with the creator.

-A bit of this can help the user advance in their learning process.
+A bit of this 'alien technology' can help the user advance in their learning process.
 But too much makes them lose trust in the creator.

 Two main kinds: